Maryland:

 public and private organizations that can

-provide information and assistance in this effort,
+provide Information and assistance in this effort,

 Get a Maryland all-in-one labor law poster

 Instead of printing out pages of mandatory Maryland and Federal labor law posters, you can purchase a professional, laminated all-in-one labor law poster that guarantees compliance with all Maryland and federal posting requirements.
-Fully updated for January 2017!
+Fully updated for February 2017!

 Get All-In-One Poster Now